hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

   * To get the 3rd page of 10 documents per page, use skip=20 and limit=10.
   * The maximum that the limit value can be set to for finds is 1000.
 * *Explain* button : Enter your query and click this button to get information about the query returned into the *Output* panel.
 You can review and analyze this information to optimize your query.
-* *Export* button : The *Find* tab allows you to export the results to a local file.
+* *Export* button : The *Find* option allows you to export the results to a local file.
 Set up your query as normal and press the *Export* button.
 The maximum that the limit value can be set to for exports is 10000.

 ### Count

 [MongoDB Find Manual](http://docs.mongodb.org/manual/reference/method/db.collection.count)

-From the *Count* tab you can get a count of the number of documents in a Collection that match a *Find* query.
+Using the *Count* option, you can get a count of the number of documents in a Collection that match a *Find* query.

 ![](img/8.png)